abourget/ledger/README.md

 file), to be able to tweak some parts programmatically, and then write back the files to disk.

+* `ledgerfmt`, similar to `gofmt`, parses the input file, indents and aligns according to conventions, and outputs the file back, without any semantic changes or interpretation of the data.

-* `ledger2json` is the first use of this library.
-It parses your Ledger file and outputs a `.json` file, which you can manipulate with any software.
+* `ledger2json` parses your Ledger file and outputs a `.json` file, which you can manipulate with any software.

 * `json2ledger` will read the same file, and produce a .ledger file, properly formatted (not yet implemented)

-* `ledgerfmt` will be similar to `gofmt` in that it parses the input file, indents and aligns according to conventions, and outputs the file back, without any semantic changes or interpretation of the data. (not yet implemented)

 **Longer term goal**: do the mathematical computations of the original Ledger program.